apisec-inc/documentation/docs/Testguide.md

 ![image](https://user-images.githubusercontent.com/87167426/188887698-773d600c-5620-403f-be7a-7daf11aa53e5.png)

-   You can deploy Private Scanners across AWS, Azure, GCP, Kubernetes, and On-premises.<br> The APIsec scanner is a light-weight Docker container.<br> You can deploy the On-prem Scanner as a docker container on any Linux host or deploy across the above mentioned cloud regions.<br>
+   You can deploy Private Scanners across AWS, Azure, GCP, Kubernetes, and on-premises.<br> The APIsec scanner is a light-weight Docker container.<br> You can deploy the on-prem Scanner as a docker container on any Linux host or deploy across the above mentioned cloud regions.<br>
    1. `click` on New Scanner on the Scanner module page.<br>

    ![image](https://user-images.githubusercontent.com/87167426/188888217-2ec96aeb-9ef6-47ab-8f5d-f1b2b6f7c6f9.png)